dalenewman/Transformalize/README.md

 # Transformalize

-Transformalize is an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) tool that automates the incremental movement of relational data into data warehouses, search engines, and other value-adding systems.
+Transformalize automates the movement of data into data warehouses, search engines, and other value-adding systems.

 It works with many data sources: